Aquatic locomotion: Escape reactions

 Some arthropods, such as lobsters and shrimps, can propel themselves backwards quickly by flicking their tail, known as lobstering or the caridoid escape reaction.

-Varieties of fish, such as teleosts, also use fast-starts to escape from predators.
-Fast-starts are characterized by the muscle contraction on one side of the fish twisting the fish into a C-shape.
+Some bony fish use fast-starts to escape from predators.
+Fast-starts are characterized by the muscle contraction on one side of the fish, twisting the fish into a C-shape.
 Afterwards, muscle contraction occurs on the opposite side to allow the fish to enter into a steady swimming state with waves of undulation traveling alongside the body.
-The power of the bending motion comes from fast-twitch muscle fibers located in the central region of the fish.
+The power of the bending motion comes from fast-twitch muscle fibers in the central region of the fish.
 The signal to perform this contraction comes from a set of Mauthner cells which simultaneously send a signal to the muscles on one side of the fish.
 Mauthner cells are activated when something startles the fish and can be activated by visual or sound-based stimuli.

 Fast-starts are split up into three stages.
-Stage one, which is called the preparatory stroke, is characterized by the initial bending to a C-shape with small delay caused by hydrodynamic resistance.
+Stage one, the preparatory stroke, is characterized by the initial bending to a C-shape with small delay caused by hydrodynamic resistance.
 Stage two, the propulsive stroke, involves the body bending rapidly to the other side, which may occur multiple times.
 Stage three, the rest phase, cause the fish to return to normal steady-state swimming and the body undulations begin to cease.
-Large muscles located closer to the central portion of the fish are stronger and generate more force than the muscles in the tail.
+Large muscles closer to the central portion of the fish are stronger and generate more force than the muscles in the tail.
 This asymmetry in muscle composition causes body undulations that occur in Stage 3.
 Once the fast-start is completed, the position of the fish has been shown to have a certain level of unpredictability, which helps fish survive against predators.

 The rate at which the body can bend is limited by resistance contained in the inertia of each body part.
-However, this inertia assists the fish in creating propulsion as a result of the momentum created against the water.
+This inertia assists the fish in creating propulsion from the momentum created against the water.
 The forward propulsion created from C-starts, and steady-state swimming in general, is a result of the body of the fish pushing against the water.
 Waves of undulation create rearward momentum against the water providing the forward thrust required to push the fish forward.

 Efficiency

 The Froude propulsion efficiency is defined as the ratio of power output to the power input:

-where U1 = free stream velocity and U2 = jet velocity.
+where U1=free stream velocity and U2=jet velocity.
 A good efficiency for carangiform propulsion is between 50 and 80%.